wp-plugins/ad-inserter/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Fixed bug: Code blocks configured as widgets were not displayed properly on widgets admin page

 = 1.4.0 =
 * Added support to skip paragraphs with specified text
 * Added position After paragraph